Isolate-Realm/.github/profile/README.md

 - [ ] Calender (check for google calender integration)
 - [ ] Better Email (readonly)

+## Why a Snow Leopard?

+Isolate Realm embodies self-reliance and adaptability.
+Snow leopards don't rely on packs to succeed as hunters; they are solitary and self-sufficient.
+Similarly, this project aims to provide the author and the users with self-reliant tools and applications that are highly adaptable to a wide range of needs and circumstances.

 ## Colour Palette

 <p align="center">